No more TDS Stress! Avoid Penalties

 |

-Section 194H of the Income Tax (IT) Act provides for Tax Deduction at the Source (TDS) on commission or brokerage by a resident individual.
-An individual who pays any commission or brokerage is liable for TDS under section 194H since commission or brokerage serves as a source of income.
+Section 194H of the Income Tax (IT) Act provides for Tax Deduction at the Source (TDS) on commission or brokerage to a resident individual.
+Any person not being an individual or HUF paying any commission or brokerage is liable for TDS under section 194H since commission or brokerage serves as a source of income.
 However, this section also provides certain exceptions where TDS is not deducted on commission or brokerage.

 What is Section 194H?

-Section 194H is for income tax deducted on any income by way of commission or brokerage, by any person responsible for paying to a resident.
-Individuals and Hindu Undivided Family who were covered under section 44AB are also required to deduct TDS.
-From FY 2020-21, individual and HUF whose turnover from business is above Rs 1 crore or gross recipts from profession are above Rs 50 lakh are also required to deduct TDS.
+Section 194H is for income tax deducted on any income by way of commission or brokerage by any person responsible for paying a resident.
+From FY 2020-21, individuals and HUFs whose turnover from business is above Rs.1 crore or gross receipts from profession are above Rs.50 lakh are also required to deduct TDS.
 Section 194H does not include insurance commission referred to in section 194D.

 • TDS under Section 194H will be deducted at the time of credit of such income to the account of the payee or to any other account.